albirrkarim/react-speech-highlight-demo/README.md

 The full example code and implementation example is using source code from [demo website](https://react-speech-highlight.vercel.app). the source code of demo website is included when you buy this package.

-This package is written with typescript, You don't have to read all the docs in here, because this package now support [js doc](https://jsdoc.app) and [VS Code IntelliSense](https://code.visualstudio.com/docs/editor/intellisense) what is that? simply its when you hover your mouse into some variable or function [VS Code](https://code.visualstudio.com) will show some popup (simple tutorial) what is the function about, examples, params, etc...
+This package is written in TypeScript.
+You don't have to read all the docs here because this package now supports [js doc](https://jsdoc.app) and [VS Code IntelliSense](https://code.visualstudio.com/docs/editor/intellisense).
+What is that?
+Simply put, when you hover your mouse over a variable or function in [VS Code](https://code.visualstudio.com), it will show a popup (simple tutorial) explaining what the function does, examples, params, etc.

 Just use the source code from demo website, you can literally just understand the package.